akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/mapRouteResultWithPF.rst

 Description
 -----------

-Asynchronous variant of :ref:`-mapRouteResultPF-`.
+Asynchronous variant of :ref:`-mapRouteResultPF-java-`.

 Changes the message the inner route sends to the responder.

-The ``mapRouteResult`` directive is used as a building block for :ref:`Custom Directives` to transform the :ref:`RouteResult` coming back from the inner route.
+The ``mapRouteResult`` directive is used as a building block for :ref:`Custom Directives` to transform the :ref:`RouteResult-java` coming back from the inner route.

 See :ref:`Result Transformation Directives` for similar directives.